bartificer/programming-by-stealth/docs/pbs21.md

 ### CSS Selectors

-JQuery makes heavy use of CSS-style selectors, so let’s remind ourselves of what CSS selectors are, and what they do.
+JQuery makes heavy use of CSS-style selectors.
+Let’s remind ourselves of what CSS selectors are and what they do.

 Consider the following CSS snippet: